A Glance on Refugee Lives Without Things

 Transit camps are places densely interwoven with immateriality – absent and nevertheless present possessions.
 In the quotidian, inhabitants ‘do’ quite mundane ‘things’ which refer to the material void of their situation.
 They replace former domestic items, for instance, with other, often unsuitable and unknown, available and affordable things at hand, like standard crockery, unfamiliar cooking ingredients, used clothes, and so forth.

 Here it is important to understand the relation of individuals to the possessions left behind or destroyed, and the conditions under which they abandoned families, houses, places, and environments, for example, in contexts of war.
 For many LGBTIQ persons, women, or political activists, immateriality means not just losing or leaving things behind, but rather a rejection of certain material cultures they associate with oppression.
-An individual who experiences a “chronic crisis” of losing gathered achievements and possessions (see also Stolen Things and a Stolen Lifetime) may give up rearranging a proper home in the meantime.
+A personal who experiences a “chronic crisis” of losing gathered achievements and possessions (see also Theft of Things and Time) may give up rearranging a proper home in the meantime.

-Experiences of getting used to new circumstances and materials, take place respective of the non-material dimensions of former possessions.
-The non-material people have accumulated during their lives, has left imprints on bodies, material cultures, notions, expressions, and biographies, in addition to shaping and changing practical and sensual engagements within new environments.
-There are manifold ways of how people on the move “accumulate immateriality” during their journeys and lives.
+Experiences of getting used to new circumstances and materials are made respective of the non-material dimensions of former possessions.
+The non-material that people have accumulated during their lives has left imprints on bodies, material cultures, notions, expressions, and biographies, in addition to shaping and changing practical and sensual engagements within new environments.
+There are manifold ways of how people on the move ‘accumulate immateriality’ during their journeys and lives.
 Therefore, ethnographers who study material cultures of migration can also make valuable contributions by depicting the relations, practices, and perceptions that ‘take place’ by referring to absent, yet present (for instance through emotions, memories, longing) possessions, and furthermore by describing why people refuse to use or identify themselves with certain things.